qp5/kaleidoscope/README.md

 kaleidoscope combines AI-driven content delivery with user-generated developer Addons, creating a dynamic space to engage in discovery.
 <br><br>

 Mobile-first platform.
-Leveraging video and text content delivery, AI interaction, and developer Addons.
+Leveraging video and text content delivery, AI interactive, and developer Addons.
 <br><br>

 Purpose of the App